-Beautiful Santa Barbara sits between the Pacific Ocean and the steep Ynez Mountains about 90 miles northwest of Los Angeles.
-Known as the "American Riviera," it was settled by Spanish missionaries in the late-18th century and today is a mellow, upscale seaside city in a gorgeous setting.
-Popular with tourists, Santa Barbara still has much of the old California magic.
+Called the "American Riviera," Santa Barbara was settled by Spanish missionaries in the late-18th century and today is a mellow, upscale seaside city in a gorgeous setting.

-Twenty miles inland from the Pacific Ocean and about an hour north of San Francisco, rural, mellow Sebastopol makes its home.
-It is surrounded by rolling hills and vineyards and is a part of the state's fertile wine region.
+Twenty miles inland from the Pacific Ocean, Sebastopol is surrounded by rolling hills and vineyards and has a bohemian vibe.

 Thanks to the treaty that ended the Mexican-American War, the Golden State became a U.S. territory in 1847.
 Gold was found at Sutter's Mill in 1848.
 The land crowded with fortune seekers, and, shortly thereafter, California entered the Union as its 31st state.

 California has 900 miles of coastline and claims the highest and lowest point in the continental U.S. Its terrain varies dramatically - from sandy beaches to rugged mountains, deserts to fertile farmland.
 Landmarks like Hollywood, Disneyland, and the Golden Gate Bridge play a large part in the nation's history and imagination.

 Although Texas and New York have tried to close the gap, California's economy continues to be nation's largest.
 Agriculture, manufacturing, biotechnology, and tourism are some of its leading industries.

 Cities of the Golden State have put some odd laws on the books.
 It's illegal to molest a monarch in Pacific Grove.
 Want to throw a frisbee on an L.A.
 County beach?
 Better ask a lifeguard first.
 What about bowling on the sidewalks of Chico?
 Strictly forbidden!